latex3/babel/docs/guides/migrating-xetex-luatex.md

 LuaTeX](https://latex3.github.io/babel/guides/migrating-pdftex-luatex.html)
 if you are migrating from pdfTeX.

+It is worth noting that, contrary to what is sometimes assumed, the use of `luatex` does not require any programming knowledge in Lua (only certain advanced functions not available in other engines).

 ## Fonts

 By default, the font renderer in `xetex` is Harfbuzz (the only